Korea Sports Promotion Foundation: History

 The Korea Sports Promotion Foundation was founded as the Seoul Olympic Sports Promotion Foundation the year after the 1988 Summer Olympics hosted by Seoul.
 Its original mandate was to manage the sports facilities, which have been opened for public use, specifically built for the Olympics due to concerns raised about Olympic venues being unused and going to waste at the end of the competition.
 The KSPO was founded to promote the use of those facilities by the public.
 Since then, it has expanded to include facilitating and supporting community-based sports programs, promoting an active lifestyle to the public and funding research in athlete performance.

+When cable TV was launched in 1995, the KSPO started its own channel, Korea Sports TV, but financial difficulties due to the 1997 Asian financial crisis led to it being transferred to SBS in 1999.
+The channel became the present-day SBS Sports.

 The company receives funding from the government and revenue earned from Sports Toto, one of the country's few legal betting services.

-In addition, when cable TV was launched in 1995, a cable channel called 'Korea Sports TV' was also operated, but management difficulties worsened due to the IMF crisis, so it was transferred to SBS in 1999 and changed to SBS Sports the following year, and continues to this day.